 Marina Blakunova is a stateless person born in Latvia and is a representative of the Egeria group.
 Her daughter, Veronika, also joined the managing team and later established her own clothing line, Movi, currently produced in Eurotex.

 The Egeria group, officially registered as Egeria Limited, is a limited liability company based in Cyprus.
 It works as an intermediary between the factory and brands, supplying the factory with fabrics and specifications for different models.

-While working at the factory, Eurotex had secured deals with the clothing brands Equiline, Dainese, Uvex, and Moncler.
+While managing the factory, Eurotex had secured deals with the clothing brands Equiline, Dainese, Uvex, and Moncler.

-Moncler was the most high-end of the brands, with winter coats selling from $252 to $4,587.
+Moncler was the most high-end of the brands, with winter coats retailing from $252 to $4,587.
 By the summer of 2019, all Moncler clothing made in Georgia was produced under Blakunova’s watch.
-Some production processes were outsourced to different factories in Kutaisi and Rustavi, and Geo-M-Tex in Tbilisi was the main production and dispatch centre.
+While production processes were outsourced to different factories in the towns of Kutaisi and Rustavi, Geo-M-Tex in Tbilisi was the main production and dispatch centre.

 ‘Mind your fingers’